larryb02/Taurus/README.md

 # web-ssh
 A web based ssh client that manages passwords and connections.

 Aiming to provide a modern experience to remote-based terminal workflows.
-(Name Here) provides the ability to save and manage remote connections from any machine, open multiple terminal sessions, and automate ssh key generation &#151; without installing any software.
+(Name Here) provides the ability to save and manage remote connections from any machine, open multiple terminal sessions, and automate ssh key generation &mdash; without installing any software.

 ## Current Features
 - SSH